 Figure 4.
-Graphics Editor - Map Creation (Exam)
+Graphics Editor - Map Creation (Exam) Source: Our work

 At present, 17 types of buildings and 20 types of traffic signs and traffic lights have been created, which the authors consider necessary to create a variety of maps covering the general cases and the matter studied by students in the field of Road Safety.